tobylc/Deeper/replit.md

 9. **Thread Navigation Rule**: When a user clicks on "Reopen Thread" from any past conversation on the left column - this should NEVER COUNT AS THE USER'S "TURN".
 This should always simply be a "navigational" issue that populates the middle column with the "reopened thread" and gives the user the ability to use their "turn" to respond to the "past thread".
 A user can click the "Reopen Thread" on as many past conversations as they choose and it should NEVER COUNT AS THEIR "TURN"!

+10. **New Question Response Requirement**: When there is a "new question" that is asked by either user - this "new question" must receive a "response" by the other user before ANY OTHER ACTION can be performed.
+This includes "reopening thread" from the left column.

 ## System Architecture

 ### Frontend Architecture